mike-tr/Screeps_room_builder/README.md

 type = range to walls.
 so type - 5 would be
 this tile is a center of 5x5 grid without walls.

+all other scripts ARE JUNK,
+feel free to use as you see fit.